ntop/ntopng/doc/src/alerts/flow_checks.rst

 The system sends you an alert when a blacklisted host or domain is detected.

 A Domain Name System Blacklist is a list that allows Internet Service Providers to block potentially malicious traffic - a blacklist contains domains, email addresses and IP addresses.
-If one of them is blacklisted ,it might have bad reputation and be insecure.
+If one of them is blacklisted, it might have bad reputation and be insecure.

 In case of domain -it might be suspicious website
 In case of email- it might send spam